-PCAV co-sponsors this child sexual abuse prevention play, developed 30 years ago to teach elementary school children how to keep safe from, or report, sexual abuse.
-Produced in partnership with Virginia Repertory Theatre and the Virginia Department of Social Services, the play reaches more than 50,000 Virginia students each year.
+PCAV co-sponsors this child sexual abuse prevention play, being performed for over 30 years to teach elementary school children how to keep safe from, or report, sexual abuse.
+Produced in partnership with Virginia Repertory Theatre, formerly Theatre IV, and the Virginia Department of Social Services, the play reaches more than 30,000 Virginia students each year.

 - Good touch, bad touch and secret touch concepts sensitively introduced to K – 5 students in an age appropriate manner

 - Award-winning, enjoyable musical play serving approximately 30,000 students throughout Virginia annually